 Tips for budget dining

-If you plan on eating at a restaurant and are looking to save on cash these tips will help.
-I have added tips which are applicable to my home city of Cape Town.
-I also added tips for travellers.
-I hope you get to eat really wherever you are.
-Hopefully, these tips will be helpful Bon appetite and please forgive me if the food images make you hungry.
-I apologise in advance.
+If you plan on eating at a restaurant and want to save some cash, these tips will help.
+I’ve included suggestions applicable to my home city of Cape Town, as well as tips for travellers.
+I hope you get to enjoy delicious meals wherever you are!
+Hopefully, these tips will be helpful.
+Bon appétit, and please forgive me if the food images make you hungry—I apologise in advance.

 Treat yourself with lunch